LocalTweekez/drl-market-simulator/README.md

 # DRL FinTech

 A framework for experimenting with deep reinforcement learning for algorithmic trading.
-It provides a gym-based trading environment, training/evaluation utilities built on Stable-Baselines3 PPO, and tools for exporting trained agents to ONNX.
+It provides a gym-based trading environment, training/evaluation utilities built on Stable-Baselines3 PPO and DQN, and tools for exporting trained agents to ONNX.

 ## Repository structure

 - `drl_modules/` – core package containing the environment, training helpers, reward functions and export utilities.
+Both PPO and DQN helpers are available.
 - `datasets/` – sample market data CSV files.
 - `misc/` – assorted scripts and artifacts produced during experiments.
 - `results/` – default output directory for trained models, logs and plots.